jvogit/BattleBot/README.md

 > **Heal.
 For.
 1. Damage.**
 >
 > I don't why this is here.
+But you heal for some damage!
 > ![enter image description here](https://imgur.com/PhVPTEd.gif)

 ## Configuration - config.json